The Altered Scale | Guitar Lesson with Diagrams, Scale charts, Theory and Licks

-The altered scale is the seventh mode of the melodic minor scale.
+The altered scale sometimes referred to as super Locrian mode or Locrian b4 is the seventh mode of the melodic minor scale.
 It contains one altered fifth (b5), two altered ninth (b9 and #9) and one altered thirteenth (b13).
+The formula is 1, b9, #9, 3, b5, b13 and b7.
 This scale is used to solo over Dominant chords when you want to create tension in your jazz lines.
-The altered scale is sometimes referred to as super Locrian mode or Locrian b4.

 |G altered scale||G||Ab||Bb||B||Db||Eb||F|